AyrtonB/JAPSI/site/content/_index.md

 intro:
   heading: What we offer
-  text: Kaldi is the ultimate spot for coffee lovers who want to learn about their
+  text: >
-    java’s origin and support the farmers that grew it.
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 expertise:
   heading: Our Expertise
-  text: Add expertise blurb here
+  text: "JAPSI has deep expertise across several sectors and services, including: offshore wind, "
 products: []
 values:
   heading: Offshore Wind